-The chain locker is made watertight towards the yacht.
+The chain locker is made watertight against the yacht.
 It is self-bailing through two holes in the skin.
-Bilge openings are to be cleaned regularly.

-All BAVARIA yachts have got a self-bailing cockpit.
-The drain wells are placed at the rear and lowest part of the cockpit and are led outboard through the transom with hoses.
+All BAVARIA yachts have got a self-bailing cockpit, too.
+The Water in the cockpit runs by the abaft trim to the back through the aperture.